 Before leaving home prepare a travel health kit, since you may not be able to find some items where you are going.
-You may want to include things like medications in their original containers, a basic first aid kit, insect repellent and sunscreen SPF 15 or greater, anti-bacterial hand wipes or alcohol based hand sanitizer containing at least 60% alcohol.
-Also include a card with information for an emergency contact and family physician in the United States.
+You may want to include things like medications in their original containers, a basic first aid kit, insect repellent and sunscreen SPF 15 or greater, anti-bacterial handwipes or alcohol based hand sanitizer containing at least 60% alcohol.
+A card with information for an emergency contact and family physician in the United States.